 No, pea protein doesn’t cause inflammation, and a lot of research actually points to the opposite being the case.
 Some people often misunderstand the fact that large doses of pea protein can cause bloating, but that is not the same as inflammation.

 No, pea protein doesn’t make you gain weight unless you are in a muscle bulking phase to get leaner.
 Generally speaking, plant-based vegan protein, is actually less likely to cause weight gain, because it contains fewer calories.

 Which Pea Protein Powder Should You Pick?

 As you can see above, I have read through more online review comments than I can count, and there just seems to be one product I constantly go back to: Transparent Labs Organic Vegan Rice and Pea Protein Powder.

 From a nutrition perspective, it has everything you need without any of the crappy baggage that so many protein powder supplements these days include.

-While I personally don’t stick to a vegan diet, I still think it is a better idea than relying on whey or casein.
+While I personally don’t stick to a vegan diet, I still think it is a better idea than relying on casein or whey.
 Give it a try and let us know on social media how it worked out for you.